50 Secrets to Live to 100

 Tea contains flavonoids, a compound that works to boost health.
 One study found that 88 percent of women were 40 percent more likely to live longer because they drank two cups of tea per day.

-The Remedy Rx: Go green.
+The Rx: Go green.
 The most potent catechin in green tea is EGCG, the powerhouse compound that's responsible for most of green tea's weight loss properties.
 In addition to revving your metabolism and boosting the breakdown of fat, EGCG can also block the formation of new fat cells.

 Find Your Healthy Weight